Export to PowerPoint / Word

 Exporting Pictures

-When exporting charts or cells to PowerPoint/Word as pictures, Macabacus transparently changes the zoom level of the source sheet to 100% before copying the chart or cells, and then restores the zoom level to its original value once the operation is complete.
-This may result in pictures that do not exactly match what you see in Excel if your zoom level is not already set to 100%, because text wrapping and chart elements may display differently at different zoom levels.
-This occasionally happens with charts, but is less common with cell ranges.
-If this happens, ensure that your chart or cells appear correctly at 100% zoom prior to exporting to PowerPoint/Word.
+When exporting charts or cells to PowerPoint/Word as pictures, Macabacus changes the source sheet's zoom level to 100% before copying, then restores it after the operation.
+This can cause differences in the exported picture if your zoom level was not already set to 100%, as text wrapping and chart elements may display differently.
+To prevent this, ensure your chart or cells appear correctly at 100% zoom before exporting.

-If you find that the picture exported by Macabacus to PowerPoint/Word is cut off (i.e., missing rows or columns), this could be a native Office problem.
-To confirm, copy the cell range as a picture natively (Home > Copy > Copy as Picture) and then paste this picture into PowerPoint/Word natively (Ctrl+V).
-Select the Format > Picture option and the Appearance option that matches your Macabacus settings (described below) in the Copy Picture dialog.
-If you observe the same result, then the problem is either native to Office or related to your video hardware, drivers, or settings, which we cannot troubleshoot.
-If not, please email us the affected workbook so that we can try to reproduce and troubleshoot the problem.
+If exported pictures are cut off (missing rows or columns), it may be a native Office issue.
+To confirm, copy the cell range as a picture natively (Home > Copy > Copy as Picture ) and paste it into PowerPoint/Word (Ctrl+V ).
+Select the native Format > Picture option and the Appearance option that matches your Macabacus settings (described below) in the Copy Picture dialog.
+If you observe the same result, the issue is likely native to Office or related to your video hardware/drivers, which we cannot troubleshoot.
+If not, email us the affected workbook and we can try to reproduce the issue and troubleshoot the problem.

 Picture quality is determined by Office, Windows, and/or other software or hardware, not Macabacus.
-Macabacus uses native copy/paste methods to export cells and charts as pictures, so you should get the same result when you copy and paste as a picture natively as described above.
-Add-ins, in general, cannot improve picture quality.
-To resolve native picture quality issues, try changing your screen resolution, putting your Excel and PowerPoint/Word windows on the same display in multi-display set-ups, using the same screen resolution and system font scaling for all displays, and undocking docked workstations or ensuring that the screen resolution is correct when they are docked.
+Macabacus uses native copy/paste methods, so the result should be the same as copying and pasting natively.
+To resolve picture quality issues, try changing your screen resolution, putting Excel and PowerPoint/Word on the same display, using consistent screen resolution and font scaling for all displays, and ensuring correct screen resolution for docked workstations.

 Export Options